vishalbelsare/bokeh/sphinx/source/docs/user_guide/styling.rst

         :source-position: above

 LaTeX and tick labels
-    To add LaTeX notations to your axes' tick labels, use the :func:`~bokeh.models.axes.Axis.major_label_overrides` function with your
+    To add LaTeX notations to your tick labels, use the :func:`~bokeh.models.axes.Axis.major_label_overrides` function with your
     axis or axes.